RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## ATH
 All-time High.
 The highest price level a particular asset has ever reached since it started trading.
 ## Bearish [[Chapter one - BulletProof Your Trading#Market Structure (MS)|MS]]
-When a price makes a series of lower lows and lower highs
+When a price makes a series of lower lows and lower highs.
 ## Bear
-Someone who is expecting the price to go lower
+Someone who is expecting the price to go lower.
 ## Bearish [[#Market Structure Break (MSB)|MSB]] OR [[#Break of Structure (BOS)|BOS]]
-When the price takes out a low to form a lower low, we get a bearish break of structure
+When the price takes out a low to form a lower low, we get a bearish break of structure.
 ## Bots
-Automated trading set-ups on exchanges
+Automated trading set-ups on exchanges.
 ## Break of Structure (BOS)
-A "Break of Structure" occurs when the price of an asset moves decisively through a significant level of support or resistance, causing a shift in the established market structure
+A "Break of Structure" occurs when the price of an asset moves decisively through a significant level of support or resistance, causing a shift in the established market structure.
 ## Bull
-Someone who is expecting the price to go higher
+Someone who is expecting the price to go higher.
 ## Bullish [[Chapter one - BulletProof Your Trading#Market Structure (MS)|MS]]
-When the price makes a series of higher highs and higher lowers
+When the price makes a series of higher highs and higher lowers.
 ## Bullish [[Chapter one - BulletProof Your Trading#Market Structure Break (MSB)|MSB]] OR [[#Break of Structure (BOS)|BOS]]
-Bullish market structure break of structure, happens when the prices takes out a high to form a higher high
+Bullish market structure break of structure, happens when the prices takes out a high to form a higher high.
 ## Bull Market
-A market where the prices are seeing a continuous uptrend, leading to new highs being created
+A market where the prices are seeing a continuous uptrend, leading to new highs being created.
 ## Bull trap
-A technique used by [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] to buy a huge amount suddenly, spiking the price
+A technique used by [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] to buy a huge amount suddenly, spiking the price.
 ## Bubble
-A situation where the prices are irrationally high as compared to the actual value of the asset
+A situation where the prices are irrationally high as compared to the actual value of the asset.
 ## Bag
 A position held in any asset or coin
 ## Bag Holder